Join senior engineers working at the world’s best companies

 Automation Engineer at Apple

-I spent a full day on your Docker building course and ended up building the whole thing myself.
-As a SRE (and mostly a user of docker), digging into the internals blew me away.
+I spent a full day on your course and ended up building the whole thing myself.
+As a SRE (and mostly a user of SQLite), digging into the internals blew me away.

 Raghav Dua